Frequently Asked Questions

 A 6: Being in a past lottery does not qualify you for future ones.
 You will need to re-apply.
 The City may waive this requirement under special circumstances with a notification to existing lottery holders by the City's Housing Division.

 Q 1: What is considered income and how does my household income get calculated for the Program?

-Example 1: Mark submitted the application for the program that was due on 11/3; he gets paid bi-weekly and provided 6 pay stubs from the period of 9/1 to 11/1.
+Example 1: Mark submitted an application for the Program that was due on 11/3; he gets paid bi-weekly and provided 6 pay stubs from the period of 9/1 to 11/1.
 Mark did not receive any overtime or bonuses.
 His gross income per pay stub was $1,000.

 Mark’s annual income would be calculated as: